The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 Creating a vibrant gluten-free sourdough starter can be intimidating and scary.
 However, it is easier than you think.

-In my Starter Mini-course, I will show you how to make a strong and active gluten-free sourdough starter.
+In the GF Sourdough Starter course, I will show you how to make a strong and active gluten-free sourdough starter.
 You will find daily step-by-step instructions, videos and other valuable tips to create a strong and viable gluten-free starter.
-You even get a downloadable tools and ingredients list as well as a daily printable guide.
-Plus you will have my personal support for 3 weeks to help you along when questions come up.
-How cool is that?

 Already have a starter, but still want support?